 "This bastard has to be killed as a matter of political hygiene."

-A rational person might be wondering why the Trump Administration and the entire Republican Party* is still dead set on tearing down the entire Affordable Care Act over ten years after it was signed into law, even in the middle of a global pandemic which has already killed more than 130,000 Americans and infected nearly 3 million more.
+A rational person might be wondering why the Trump Administration and 20-odd Republican Attorneys General are still dead set on tearing down the entire Affordable Care Act over ten years after it was signed into law, even in the middle of a global pandemic which has already killed more than 130,000 Americans and infected nearly 3 million more.

 After all, they were eventually able to eliminate the single least popular provision of the law: The federal individual mandate penalty.
 Most of the rest of the elements are actually quite popular...and in fact poll after poll finds that the bulk of the public wants those other provisions strengthened, not weakened or eliminated.

 To give you an idea of just how obsessed certain right-wingers are with killing the ACA, even after all these years, I'd strongly advise listening to this clip of George Mason University Law Professor Michael Greve speaking very candidly on a panel at the 2010 American Enterprise Institute conference.
 This was just 9 months after the ACA was signed into law by President Obama and a full 3 years before the major provisions of the ACA (including Medicaid expansion, the ACA exchanges, full ACA policy compliance requirements, subsidies and so forth) went into effect.

 I've cued it up to when Greve starts speaking (the relevant clip is around 45 seconds long), but just in case the link above doesn't cue up properly, you'll need to scroll to just past 90 minutes in.